matthiasprobst/h5RDMtoolbox/README.md

 ## Citing the package

-If you intend to use the package in your work, you may cite the software itself as published on paper in the [Zenodo](https://zenodo.org/records/14473697) repository.
+If you intend to use the package in your work, you may cite the software itself as published on paper in the [Zenodo (latest version)](https://zenodo.org/records/13309253) repository.
 A related paper is published in the journal [inggrid](https://www.inggrid.org/article/id/4028/).
 Thank you!

-Here's the bibtext to it:
+Alternatively or additionally, you can consult the `CITATION.cff` file.

+Here is the BibTeX entry:

 ```
 @article{probst2024h5rdmtoolbox,